RaviRV0306/RaviRV0306/README.md

 - 👋 Hi, I’m @RaviRV0306
-- 👀 I’m interested in Data Analyst
+- 👀 I’m looking for a job in Data Analyst
 - 🌱 I’m currently learning Post Graduate Program in Data Analyst from Imarticus Learning Institute
 - 📫 How to reach me 8726317701